waylonggggg/tp/docs/UserGuide.md

 ### Creating a student: `create_s`

-Creates a student to the list of students.
+Creates and adds a student to the list of students.

 Format: `create_s n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS​`